-- Children's Centres Improvement Program the total budget allocation increased from \$7.8 million to \$9.7 million based on the cost estimates for the redevelopment of the North St Kilda facility.
+Children's Centres Improvement Program - the total budget allocation increased from \$7.8 million to \$9.7 million based on the cost estimates for the redevelopment of the North St Kilda facility.
 There is an assumption that this will be part-funded from Victorian or Australian Government funding.
-Council will continue to work with the Victorian Government in the implementation of three-year-old kindergarten places, including with the Victorian Schools Building Authority, to ensure there are sufficient places across the City. - North Port Oval Upgrade
+Council will continue to work with the Victorian Government in the implementation of threeyear-old kindergarten places, including with the Victorian Schools Building Authority, to ensure there are sufficient places across the City.

-the upgrade will enable

-increased women's and

-girls' participation through

-improved facilities and

-also expand broadcast

-capability.
-As the project

-will be managed by the Port

-Melbourne Football Club, the

-budget allocation of \$3.3

-million of expenditure and

-corresponding Victorian

-Government funding has

-been removed from

-the Budget.

-- Graham Street Overpass Skate Park and Carparking Upgrade - the construction of Stage 3 (basketball courts, hit-up wall and a bouldering wall) has been shifted from 2024/25 to 2025/26. - Elder Smith Reserve Netball Court Infrastructure - \$2 million has been added to the project bringing the total budget to \$5 million to provide four new netball courts, a pavilion, lighting and a carpark.
-The additional expenditure is funded from a Sport and Recreation Victoria grant. - Sports Playing Field Renewal and Upgrade - the program budget has been increased by \$500,000 from 2024/25 based on cost estimates for full field reconstructions. - In Our Backyard Strategy implementation this included a \$4 million contribution to St Kilda Community Housing for the development of a "Common Ground" facility at 28 Wellington Street, St Kilda.
+- North Port Oval Upgrade the upgrade will enable increased women's and girls' participation through improved facilities and also expand broadcast capability.
+As the project will be managed by the Port Melbourne Football Club, the budget allocation of \$3.3 million of expenditure and corresponding Victorian Government funding has been removed from the Budget. - Graham Street Overpass Skate Park and Carparking Upgrade the construction of Stage 3 (basketball courts, hit-up wall and a bouldering wall) has been shifted from 2024/25 to 2025/26. - Elder Smith Reserve Netball Court Infrastructure \$2 million has been added to the project bringing the total budget to \$5 million to provide four new netball courts, a pavilion, lighting and a carpark.
+The additional expenditure is funded from a Sport and Recreation Victoria grant. - Sports Playing Field Renewal and Upgrade the program budget has been increased by \$500,000 in 2024/25 based on cost estimates for full field reconstructions.
+The budget for the ongoing program will be reviewed, based on priority sites and latest costs estimates. - In Our Backyard Strategy implementation this included a \$4 million contribution to St Kilda Community Housing for the development of a "Common Ground" facility at 28 Wellington Street, St Kilda.
 This is funded by drawing down on the \$500,000 per annum allocated in the In Our Backyard Yard Strategy.